BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_07.md

 (chap6)=

-# Chapter 7: Bayesian Additive Regression Trees
+# Bayesian Additive Regression Trees

 In Chapter [5](chap3_5) we saw how we can approximate a function by summing up a series of (simple) basis functions.
 We showed